Published by DAIKOKUYA SOFT. I played this on android.

 Description: I love a good translation error.
 Misspellings and grammatical mistakes are both charming and unavoidable when navigating between earth languages.
 Still, I think it’s important to remember that while the latest listicle featuring silly Engrish is hilarious, it’s good to stay humble and remember that people everywhere are doing their best.

 That being said, Escape from Doctor’s Office is a translation error on a whole new level.
-The English itself in this game is actually fine, so kudos to the writers who worked on that.
+The English itself in this game is actually fine, so high fives to the writers who worked on that.
 Instead, the translation error seems to have occurred in the text-mapping stage of this game’s development.
 All of the “helpful messaging” seems to have been beamed over from a totally different puzzle paradigm.
 The result is a hilarious dadaist excursion that I can only communicate in pictures:

 There are other things wrong with this game at the level of play but I think I’ve been critical enough for one day.
 Now I would like to end this post with a quotation from an author I really enjoy named Kakuzo Okakura who himself was bilingual in Japanese and English.